Built in 1944, by Ira S. Bushey and Sons Shipyard of Brooklyn, New York (hull # 537) as the DPC-56 for the United States Defense Plant Corporation

 The tug was later acquired by Express Marine Incorporated of Camden, New Jersey.
 Where she retained her name.

 In 1976, the tug was acquired by the Lambert Towing Company of Chesapeake, Virginia.
 Where she was renamed as the Nanticoke.
-The tug was nicknamed the "Nanny Goat" on the bay.
-On account of the number of women who sailed as crew members.

 In 1994, she was acquired by Robbins Maritime Incorporated of Norfolk, Virginia.
 Where the tug was renamed as the Bay Pride.